The Seattle Roofing Company branded trucks at a job site

 Brand-new company, no verifiable history.
 Roofers who start fresh companies after complaints accumulate against old ones are a known pattern.
 Search the business name, the owner's name, and any related business names before signing.

-For legitimate [storm damage assessment](/services/storm-damage) by a verified contractor, reach out to us — not the person at your door.
+For legitimate storm damage assessment by a verified contractor, reach out to us — not the person at your door.
+Our storm damage repair service includes full insurance claim support, and our guide on storm and wind damage insurance claims in Seattle walks through the full insurance process.

 Step 10 — Good Contractors Are Worth Waiting For